Umrao Jaan (2006 film): Production

-According to Dutta the film is based on the script written by his father O. P. Dutta, which in turn was adapted from the classic Urdu novel Umrao Jan Ada by Mirza Hadi Ruswa.
-The film was shot on location including some palaces from Jaipur.
+According to Dutta, the film is based on the script written by his father O. P. Dutta, which in turn was adapted from the classic Urdu novel Umrao Jan Ada by Mirza Hadi Ruswa.
+The film was shot on location including some palaces in Jaipur.
 Saroj Khan was selected to choreograph the dances, but backed out owing to disagreements with director J. P. Dutta.
 She was replaced by Vaibhavi Merchant.

-Several of the roles were changed during pre-production.
-Priyanka Chopra was considered to play the part of Umrao Jaan, but could not allot the ninety consecutive dates required for shooting due to her prior commitments in Bluffmaster!
+Several of the cast were changed during pre-production.
+Priyanka Chopra was considered to play the part of Umrao Jaan, but could not allot the ninety consecutive dates required for shooting due to her prior commitments to Bluffmaster!
 (2005).
 Arshad Warsi was to star in the film as Gauhar Mirza, but dropped out soon after as he chose to appear in Lage Raho Munna Bhai (2006).
 Subsequently, Puru Raaj Kumar replaced Warsi.
 Shabana Azmi, who plays the role of Khannum Jaan, is the daughter of Shaukat Azmi, who played the same role in the 1981 version.
-Saif Ali Khan was approached for the role of Nawab Sultan in the film along with Akshaye Khanna in Faiz Ali's role, but both declined the film due to other projects.
-This led to Abhishek Bachchan replacing Saif Ali Khan, and Sunil Shetty replacing Akshaye Khanna.

 Soundtrack

-The music is by Anu Malik and the lyrics by Javed Akhtar.
+The music is by Anu Malik and the lyrics are by Javed Akhtar.
 The full album is recorded by Alka Yagnik, Anmol Malik, Richa Sharma and Sonu Nigam, and was released on T-Series label.
 Malik's daughter Anmol Malik made her singing debut with this album, she rendered her voice for "Agle Janam Mohe Bitya (Reprise)".